Atlas of plant and animal histology

 Macropinocytosis

-This endocytic mechanism allows the cell to catch large amount of extracellular material.
-In the surface of the cell, plasma membrane, together with underlying cytoplasm, can protrude like large waves.
-The crests of these waves fuses together and with the flat plasma membrane forming a large membrane compartment inside the cell known as macropinosome.
-This mechanism relies on some molecular components that also take part in phagocytosis: actin filaments and myosin motor protein.
-Macropinocytosis is not just for feeding, as in amoebas, but also is useful for the recycling of plasma membrane.
-It is suggested that macropynocitosis facilitates the transport of large amounts of membrane from the rear of the cell to the front part during the cell movement.
-Furthermore, some bacteria are able to enter the cell by inducing macropinocytosis in the cell, avoiding in this way the phagocytic degradation pathway.
+This endocytic mechanism allows the cell to fetch a large amount of extracellular material.
+At the surface of the cell, the plasma membrane, together with underlying cytoplasm, can protrude forming large waves arranged circularly.
+The crests of these waves fuses together or fall onto the plasma membrane, that results in a large membrane compartment inside the cell known as macropinosome.
+This mechanism relies on actin filaments and myosin motor proteins.
+Macropinocytosis is not just for feeding, as in amoebas, but also is useful for recycling plasma membrane.
+During cell movement, it is suggested that macropynocitosis facilitates the transport of large amounts of membrane from the rear of the cell to the front part.
+Furthermore, some bacteria are able to enter the cell by inducing macropinocytosis, avoiding in this way the phagocytic degradation pathway.

 Phagocytosis

-Phagocytosis is a type of endocytosis that engulfs large particles like bacteria, cellular leftovers, and viruses.
-For instance, macrophages are responsible for removing pathogens like viruses and bacteria, and thousands of red blood cells every day.
+Phagocytosis is a type of endocytosis that engulfs large particles, like bacteria, cellular leftovers, and viruses.
+Phagocytosis is carried out by specialized cell, such as macrophages, neutrophils, and dendritic cells.
+For instance, macrophages are responsible for removing immunoglobulins bonded to other particles or pathogens like viruses and bacteria.
+They also remove thousands of red blood cells every day.
+Macrophages are resident cells in different tissues and sometimes are called with different names.
+For example, they are the Kupffer cells in the liver and the microglia in the brain.
 Protozoa, however, use phagocytosis for feeding.
-There are cells specialized in phagocytosis like macrophages, neutrophiles, and dendritic cells.
-Macrophages are resident cells in different tissues and sometimes receive particular names.
-For example, they are the Kuffer cells in the kidney and microglia in the brain.
 It is plausible that phagocytosis has evolved from a feeding mechanism in unicellular organisms to a defense role in multicellular animals.

-Phagocytosis starts with specific recognition of the particle by plasma membrane receptors of the macrophage.
-Molecules of the particle or pathogen surface, phosphatidylserine in apoptotic cells, and immunoglobulins and complement proteins of the immune system are recognized by these receptors.
-If enough amount of receptors are linked to their ligands, laminar and pseudopod protrusions are emitted from the cell surface.
-Particles are not phagocytosed if they do not have many molecules to be recognized by receptors.
-However, macrophages membrane harbor a diversity of receptors having different affinities for different molecules, and that work together to trigger the engulfment of the particle.
+Phagocytosis begins with the specific recognition of the particle by plasma membrane receptors of the macrophage.
+Molecules exposed at the surface of the particle or pathogen, such as phosphatidylserine in apoptotic cells and immunoglobulins and complement proteins of the immune system, are recognized by these receptors.
+If enough amount of receptors is linked to their ligands, they gather together, and laminar and pseudopod protrusions are emitted from the cell surface to engulf the particle.
+However, if the number of receptor-ligand complexes is low, phagocytosis does not proceed.
+On the other hand, macrophages membrane harbor a diversity of receptors having different affinities for different molecules that work together to trigger the engulfment of the particle.

 Actin filaments and myosin motor proteins generate cell protrusions during phagocytosis.
-These cell expansions surround the particles, fuse their ridges and form an inner membrane bond membrane called phagosome, which mature and fuse with lysosomes for particle degradation.
+The cell expansions surround the particles, fuse their ridges and form an inner membrane bound membrane called phagosome, which mature and fuse with lysosomes for particle degradation.

 Home / The cell / Vesicular trafficking / Endocitosis